 One of Harry’s first experiences with magic is at London Zoo in The Philosopher’s Stone.
 He goes there for Dudley’s birthday, and ends up accidentally trapping his cousin in one of the enclosures, releasing a unusually friendly snake.

 In real life, London Zoo is in Regents Park.
-It was used as a set in the first movie, and whilst the Burmese Python is long gone, the enclosure is still there – with a plaque that commemorates the scene.
+It was used as a set in the first movie, and whilst the Burmese Python is long gone now, the enclosure is still there – with a plaque that commemorates the scene.

 ‘All students must be equipped with one standard size-two pewter cauldron, and may bring, if they desire, either an owl, a cat, or a toad.’ – Harry Potter

-Harry’s second experience with magic, and the wizarding world in general, was Diagon Alley – where Hagrid took him to buy school supplies for Hogwarts.
+Harry’s second experience with magic, and the wizarding world, was Diagon Alley – where Hagrid took him to buy school supplies for Hogwarts.

 ‘Gringotts, the wizard bank.
 Ain’t no safer place, not one, ‘cept perhaps Hogwarts.’ – Hagrid

 The interior of the bank used in The Philosopher’s Stone was shot inside Australia House in London.
-Unfortunately, the building isn’t open to the public, but if you catch the security guard on a good day, he may let you peek inside.
+Unfortunately, this building isn’t generally open to the public, but if you catch the security guard on a good day, he might let you peek inside.